 I'm not happy with the price increase.
 Can I cancel my contract?

 If the price has increased because of a tiered contract, you'll likely face a penalty if you cancel.
-But if it's increased out of the blue, you're entitled to cancel with no penalty - even if you're still within the minimum terms of your contract.
+But if it's increased out of the blue, higher than the rate of inflation, you're entitled to cancel with no penalty - even if you're still within the minimum terms of your contract.

 How do I cancel?

 Within 30 days of being notified of the price increase, contact your provider by phone, letter, or email and tell them you want to cancel.
 Sales people might try and get you to stay - which can be useful if they offer you a genuinely better deal, but stick to your guns if you know you definitely want to leave.
 Remember that you can probably get aneven betterdeal with an introductory offer from a different provider.

 Quote the price increase as your reason for leaving, and ensure that you won't get penalised for doing so.
 Then get a confirmation date for when the final payment will be taken.